 Types of Hearing Aids

-After having a hearing evaluation, your audiologist may recommend a hearing aid for you.
-Your audiologist will take your lifestyle and personal goals into consideration and guide you to the most suitable choice and hearing aid style.
+After having a hearing evaluation, your audiologist may recommend a prescription hearing aid for you.
+Your audiologist will take your lifestyle and personal goals into consideration and will guide you to the most suitable choice and hearing aid style.

-A common misconception is that a specific hearing aid technology can be purchased only in certain styles.
+A common misconception is that a specific prescription hearing aid technology can be purchased only in certain styles.
 The technology refers to the computer chip and signal processing that you are purchasing.
 The style refers to the type of case that houses the technology.
 That means the smallest style isn’t necessarily the most expensive or the best.

 The Most Common Hearing Aid Styles